dihnatsyeu/blazemeter-FeignClientsFramework/README.md

 	<version>5.3.0</version>
 </dependency>
  ```
-Created mock server simulates a bookstore service.
+The created mock server simulates a bookstore service.
 It has two methods:
 getBooks – to view the list of available books.
 Each book has an author, title and price.
 buyBook - method to buy a book.
 The buyBbook request accepts a book entity that is being purchased.
 It responds with thecode 200 if
 the book is found and returns the book that is bought.